josephramli555/Luminosity-Alpha/README.md

 ## Overview

 ASRA is REST-API specifically build to support online store system of ALTA.
 ASRA provides functionality that allows developers to behave either as customer or admin.
+ASRA is created using Golang, Gorm, and MYSQL as database.

 ## Tutorial
 We provide another documentation using swagger(PUT_LINK_HERE) to make it easy to understand the basic of API